telerik/maui-docs/controls/timepicker/timepicker-overview.md

 ---
 title: Overview
 page_title: .NET MAUI TimePicker Documentation | Overview
-description: Check our &quot;Overview&quot; documentation article for Telerik TimePicker for .NET MAUI.
+description: "Try now the Telerik TimePicker for .NET MAUI enabling users to select a time and visualizing its items inside a popup."
 position: 0
 slug: timepicker-overview
 ---

 # Overview

-**Telerik TimePicker for .NET MAUI** provides a convenient way for the app users to select a time.
-Its items are visualized inside a popup.
-TimePicker control has a number of features which allows you to set a time range, time format and fully customize the dialog appearance such as its header and footer.
+**Telerik UI for .NET MAUI TimePicker** provides a convenient way for users to select a time and visualizes its items inside a popup.

+The TimePicker provides a number of features which allow you to set a time range, time format, and to fully customize the dialog appearance, for example, its header and footer.

->important Telerik UI for .NET MAUI TimePicker is currenly available for Android and iOS.
+Currently, the Telerik UI for .NET MAUI TimePicker is available for Android and iOS.

 ![TimePicker Overview](images/time_picker_overview.png)

-## Key features
+## Key Features

-* [Time Range]({%slug timepicker-time-range%}): RadTimePicker allows you to define a time range when setting minimum and maximum time values and choose a time in between.
+* [Time ranges]({%slug timepicker-time-range%})&mdash;The TimePicker allows you to define a time range by setting minimum and maximum time values and enables users to choose a time within that range.

-* [Spinner Format]({%slug timepicker-formatting%}spinner-format): TimePicker for .NET MAUI allows you to use standard or custom time format string through the TimePicker.SpinnerFormat property.
-Depending on what format is set, the picker visualizes spinner controls with prepopulated values to be picked.
+* [Spinner format]({%slug timepicker-formatting%}spinner-format)&mdash;The TimePicker for .NET MAUI allows you to use a standard or a custom time format string through the `TimePicker.SpinnerFormat` property.
+Depending on the types of the format that is set, the picker visualizes spinner controls with pre-populated values that can be picked.

-* [DisplayString Format]({%slug timepicker-formatting%}#displaystring-format): You can choose what text to be displayed when a time value is selected using the TimePicker DisplayStringFormat property.
+* [DisplayString format]({%slug timepicker-formatting%}#displaystring-format)&mdash;You can choose what text to be displayed when a time value is selected by using the `DisplayStringFormat` TimePicker property.

-* [Time Selection]({%slug timepicker-selection%}) - You can set a current selected time to the TimePicker or set a default highlighted time.
+* [Time selection]({%slug timepicker-selection%})&mdash;You can set a current selected time or a default highlighted time to the TimePicker.

-* [Time Steps]({%slug timepicker-time-steps%}) - Change the default time values steps for hour, minute and second.
+* [Time steps]({%slug timepicker-time-steps%})&mdash;You can also change the default time-value steps to an hour, a minute, and a second.

-* [Templates]({%slug timepicker-templates%}): TimePicker provides templates for its header and footer.
-Also we have exposed templates for the picker placeholder and display text.
+* [Templates]({%slug timepicker-templates%})&mdash;The TimePicker provides templates for its header and footer.
+Also, it exposes templates for its placeholder and display text.

-* [Flexible Styling API]({%slug timepicker-styling%}): Take advantage of the styling capabilities of the RadTimePicker control.
-You can easily style its Spinners, the Popup and its header and footer, the text displayed after time is sellected, etc.
+* [Flexible styling API]({%slug timepicker-styling%})&mdash;Take advantage of the styling capabilities of the TimePicker control.
+You can easily style its spinners, the popup and its header and footer, the text displayed after a time is selected, and so on.

-* [Commands Support]({%slug timepicker-commands%}): TimePicker exposes command that allows you to clear the selected time - **Clear Command** and **Toggle Command** that allows you to open and close the dialog.
+* [Commands support]({%slug timepicker-commands%})&mdash;The TimePicker exposes the `Clear Command` command that allows you to clear the selected time and the `Toggle Command` that allows you to open and close the dialog.

 ## Next Steps